hyunjuk1/hyunjuk1.github.io/_pages/about.md

 My research focuses on developing statistical and machine learning methods for large-scale genetic and genomic studies.
 Areas of interest include statistical genetics, Mendelian randomization, single-cell genomics and bioinformatics.

+Starting in August 2023, I will be an Assistant Professor in Biostatistics at the University of Washington, Seattle.

 Education
 ------
 **PhD in Biostatistics (2020)**